josecamachop/MEDA-Toolbox/Examples/Networkmetrics/KDD/README.txt

 	- short_list: 10 data files, suitable for the example
 	- label: labels of the variables

-- kdd_com.m: Script to perform the EDA using the MEDA Toolbox commands.
+- run.m: Script to perform the EDA using the MEDA Toolbox commands.
 To run the script, the current directory should be the one where the script is stored.

 - html: web version of the example